 Report Cards and Testing Schedule

-Schalmont distributes report cards throughout the year for the elementary, middle and high school levels as well progress reports four times per year for grades 6-12 students.
+Schalmont distributes report cards throughout the year for the elementary, middle and high school levels as well as progress reports four times per year for grades 6-12 students.

 In the middle school, report cards are given to students in homeroom, except for the final report card in June or July, which is mailed home.
 Progress reports for students in grades 6-12 are now distributed online through the district’s highly secure Parent Portal.